Man of La Mancha

 Her fiery orange and rose palette is exclusionary with bits of cerulean that tie her to the world of the inn.

-As other characters with competing agendas take sides, the palette for the Barber and the Padre reflects their neutrality.
+As other characters with competing agendas take sides, the palette for

 The Knight of the Mirrors and his attendants, in icy grays and blacks, razor sharp emblems, and pointed armor, destroy Quixote's fantasy by forcing him to see the reality of his life, "in black and white."